jpmorganchase/modular/docs/commands/add.md

 bundling).

 - `package`.
 This is a generic package with a single entry point.
-It's normally used to create a publishable library that gets transpiled to Common JS and ES Module format when built.
+It's normally used to create a publishable library that gets transpiled to CommonJS and ES Module format when built.
 Packages can be [built](../commands/build.md) but not [start](../commands/start.md)ed by Modular.